LaurentFerhi/Taxi_Q-learning/README.md

 # Taxi_Q-learning
-Q-kearning to solve taxi game from gym (OpenAI)
+Q-learning to solve taxi game from gym (OpenAI)